-The image size is set in pixels with the -size parameter, which takes a width and an height.
+The image size is set in pixels with the -size parameter, which takes a width and a height.
 An image is not required to be square shaped.
-It is however highly recommended to use even numbers for width and height: odd image dimensions can result in cleaning artefacts.
-The -size parameter sets the angular size of the image together with the -scale parameter, which takes an angle and sets the angular size of a single pixel.
+It is however required to use even numbers for width and height.
+The -scale parameter takes an angle and sets the angular size of a single pixel.
 The pixel scale currently has to be square shaped.
+Together, the -size and -scale parameters set the angular size of the image.